 Applying Operating Factors

-Because arc time only captures the hands-on welding minutes, you should apply an operating factor to convert that into total shift time so your labor and equipment costs aren’t understated.
-Use operating factors (typical 20–40%) as efficiency metrics: divide arc time by shift time to get OF, then inflate labor hours accordingly.
-Add overhead (utilities, rent, admin) to produce a realistic labor rate—often $55–$60/hr.
-Estimate arc time from weld weight and deposition rate, apply OF, then multiply by total hourly burden.
+Arc time only captures the hands-on welding minutes.
+Apply an operating factor to convert that into total shift time so your labor and equipment costs aren’t understated.
+Use operating factors (typical 20–40%) as efficiency metrics.
+Divide arc time by shift time to get OF.
+Then inflate labor hours accordingly.
+Add overhead (utilities, rent, admin) to produce a realistic labor rate, often $55–$60/hr.
+Estimate arc time from weld weight and deposition rate.
+Apply OF.
+Then multiply by total hourly burden.
 Finally, include profit separately (handled in the next section).
 Be methodical: document assumptions, show calculations, and run sensitivity checks for different OF values.

 | Reality | Responsibility |